Help stop the Tunnels permits: We need people to write to the Water Board & we need people to read their statements at the hearing on 7/27/16.

 How will Policy Statements be presented to the Water Board?

 North Delta CARES will present statements to the Board in written form.
-Statements will also be read aloud to the Board at the hearing on July 27, 2016.
-You are welcome to read your statement personally, but if you cannot attend, we will have someone read your statement for you.
+We strongly encourage you to read your statement aloud to the Board at the hearing on July 27, 2016.

 When is my statement due?

-Please send your statement no later than July 22, 2016.
+Please send your statement to us no later than July 22, 2016.
 This will give us time to compile the statements for presentation.